mohashyne/mohashyne/README.md

 * I have done multiple projects ranging from the field of Devops , Web apps Penetration Testing .

-* I am currently brushing up my skills to Upgrade my knowledge on React, Redux and MangoDB .
+* I am currently brushing up my skills to Upgrade my knowledge on React, Redux, Python and MangoDB .

 * I am willing to work on free-lance projects, Remote Work and I love to contribute to open source projects 💡.